oneapi-src/oneTBB/cmake/README.md

 ### Configure

-From the build directory, to generate a build system for it, run:
+From the build directory, to generate a build system, run:

 ```bash
 cmake [options] <onetbb_repo_directory>